All Episodes

 Here's the rest of the bite.

-You know, make sure that they're tracing guns that have been used in crimes to find out where they got them from.
+It doesn't mean that local communities can't pass background checks that they can't make sure that they're tracing guns that have been used in crimes to find out where they got them from.

-Wow, my friend, the radiance of this brilliance, even though he's in Pittsburgh and these words were a digitally recorded, I am being overwhelmed by the unique, unspoken brilliance emanating from the Messiah.
+Wow, my friend, the radiance of this brilliance, even though he's in Pittsburgh and these words were digitally recorded, I am being overwhelmed by the unique, unspoken brilliance emanating from the Messiah.

 I have never heard this kind of clarity before.